Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Aquabrass and Alt Progetto Aqua have separate warranties.

 Neither is competently drafted.
 They were probably not written by a lawyer.
+(If they were, then this is an attorney who badly needs a refresher on warranty law and legal drafting.)

-Neither warranty complies with the U S. Magnuson-Moss Warranty Act (15 U.S.C. §2308) applicable to faucets sold in the U.S. It is missing all of the required statutory language, and is unlikely to survive even a minor challenge in a U.S. court.
+Neither warranty complies with the U.S. Magnuson-Moss Warranty Act (15 U.S.C. §2308) applicable to faucets sold in the U.S. It is missing all of the required statutory language and is unlikely to survive even a minor challenge in a U.S. court.

 The consequences of such omission can be severe.
-Aside from actual and exemplary damages, the company can be taxed with the plaintiff's attorney fees – a little gift from Magnuson-Moss for companies that sell in the U.S. while ignoring its mandates.
+Aside from actual and exemplary damages, the company can be taxed with the plaintiff's attorney fees, a little gift from Magnuson-Moss for companies that sell in the U.S. while ignoring its mandates.

 Aquabrass Warranty

-The Aquabrass warranty provides as follows:
+The Aquabrass warranty provides the following:

 "Aquabrass offers a warranty against defects in materials and workmanship under normal conditions of use, care and maintenance of the product(s), for as long as the original purchaser owns their home.
 The warranty applies only when the product is purchased from an authorized Aquabrass dealer.
 It is not transferable and is limited to products sold and installed in Canada and the United States."
+(Emphasis supplied)

 Improper Disclaimer of Certain Damages